Xmick01/Active-Directory-Project/README.md

   ![DC settings](https://github.com/Xmick01/Active-Directory-lab/assets/130627895/6be32113-0a87-4788-916a-651417667a73)

-*Ref 2: Settings for the Domain Controller*
+*Settings for the Domain Controller*

 * The DC needs at least 15 GB to actual work.

 * Because there are two NICs in the diagram, there needs to be two adapters
 ![DC settings adapter1](https://github.com/Xmick01/Active-Directory-lab/assets/130627895/a0cbe243-5f38-4c7c-9570-f6acb0248a54)

-*Ref 3: The NAT is already attached to the network and is connected to the house internet*
+*The NAT is already attached to the network and is connected to the house internet*

 ![DC settings adapter2](https://github.com/Xmick01/Active-Directory-lab/assets/130627895/8bc64443-58c3-45b9-8106-2eba3fe4119d)

-*Ref 4: The second adapter is dedicated to the internal vmware, so that is why it is attached to the Internal Network*
+*The second adapter is dedicated to the internal vmware, so that is why it is attached to the Internal Network*

 * Spin up the DC vm and select the Standard Evaluation Desktop Experience option.

   ![microsoft server OS](https://github.com/Xmick01/Active-Directory-lab/assets/130627895/12db9978-c533-494e-bc38-2f900f5d0459)

-*Ref 5: The Standard Evaluation Desktop Experience option makes the command line available*
+*The Standard Evaluation Desktop Experience option makes the command line available*

 * When everything works, the default admin account should be displayed.

 ![DC admin](https://github.com/Xmick01/Active-Directory-lab/assets/130627895/c645c168-1600-4cb6-bd6b-822e895e7e77)
-*Ref 6: If the vm doesn't have enough space, it will crash*
+*If the vm doesn't have enough space, it will crash*

 ## Step 3: Setting up and Configuring Domain Controller